secretflow/mplang/design/architecture_v2.md

 - `kind`: The type of device.
 We define several base kinds:
   - `local`: A device representing a single physical node for local computation.
   - `spu`: A composite device for multi-party computation.
-  - `tee`: A special device for trusted execution environments.
+  - `tee`: A device for trusted execution environments (e.g., Intel SGX, ARM TrustZone).
 - `members`: A list of `name`s from the `nodes` section, linking the device to its constituent physical nodes.
-- `config`: Device-specific configuration (e.g., SPU protocol, enclave binary).
+- `config`: Device-specific configuration (e.g., SPU protocol, enclave binary path).

 ### 3.3.
 Example Configuration

-A canonical example configuration file, `cluster.yaml`, is located in this directory.
-It serves as a concrete reference and demonstrates the power of the new structure, clearly modeling a scenario where Carol's capabilities are split into two separate physical nodes for security.
+The `cluster.yaml` file in this directory serves as a concrete reference, demonstrating the power of the new structure by clearly modeling a scenario where Carol's capabilities are split into two separate physical nodes for security.

 ## 4. API Design: Two-Layer Architecture